Kyle Waddell

 Kyle Waddell (born 15 December 1993 in Bellshill) is a Scottish curler from Hamilton, Scotland.
 He currently skips his own team.
-In 2018, he competed for Great Britain at the 2018 Winter Olympics in PyeongChang, South Korea, placing fifth.
-He has represented Scotland at three European Curling Championships and three World Junior Curling Championships, winning gold at the 2013 World Junior Curling Championships as a member of the Kyle Smith rink.
+He competed for Great Britain at the 2018 Winter Olympics in PyeongChang, South Korea, placing fifth.
+He is also the alternate for the Great Britain team at the 2026 Winter Olympics, winning a silver medal in the event.
+He has represented Scotland at seven European Curling Championships and three World Junior Curling Championships, winning gold at the 2013 World Junior Curling Championships as a member of the Kyle Smith rink.